-Student Health Services, located in the Student Health Center, offer health care and health education to students in a facility staffed by seven full-time physicians, six physician extenders, pharmacists, registered nurses, physical therapists, health educators and support staff.
+Student Health Services, located in the Student Health Center, offer health care and health education to students in a facility staffed by six full-time physicians, six physician extenders, pharmacists, registered nurses, physical therapists, health educators and support staff.
 A travel clinic and allergy clinic are also offered.
-A detailed website is at www.ncsu.edu/student_health.
+A detailed website is at www.ncsu.edu/student\health.

-During fall and spring semester, Health Services is open 8:00 a.m. to 9:00 p.m.
-Monday-Friday and 8:30 a.m.-11:30 a.m.
-Saturdays (except during holidays and breaks).
+During fall and spring semester, Health Services is open Monday, Wednesday-Friday 8:00 a.m.-9:00 p.m. (\Tuesday 9:00 a.m.-9:00 p.m.) and Saturday 8:30 a.m.-11:30 a.m. (except during holidays and breaks).
 Appointments are needed to see a health care provider and may be made in person at the Health Center or by calling 515-7107.
-Gynecology appointments are made at 515-7762.
+Women's health appointments are made at 515-7762.
 Urgent medical problems will be seen at the clinic without appointment.
 Physicians maintain office hours Monday through Friday, 8:00 a.m.-5:00 p.m.
-During summer sessions, hours are Monday-Friday, 8:00 a.m.-4:30 p.m.
+During summer sessions, hours are Monday-Friday, 8:00 a.m.-5:00 p.m.